fransenglich/swiftmusicmashup/README.md

 ## ESG
 Might be relevant to look at energy consumption, depending on customer's requests.

+## UI

+* Conformance to relevant HIG (Human Interface Guidelines).
+In this case Apple's, and perhaps a company specific one
+* Localization, also called l10n
+* Accessibility
+* Better search interface: Update as you type, and a drop-down that lists all matching artists for the typed query
+* I perceive Cover Art Archive as slow, so optimizing that (caching either locally or on server), could be a larger project to do.
+One could mmap() a file with concatenated images
+* The app uses MusicBrainz' "releases" while it's from one perspective more useful to use "release-groups"
+* The app loads large front covers.
+One can experiment with fetching Cover Art Archive's overview, and then fetch the thumbnails.
+That's trading one large image for two HTTP fetches and a smaller image
+* SwiftUI's CachedImage unloads when out of view.
+This is the major drawback in this small app.
+This needs to be fixed, by replacing CachedImage with a custom view/control.

 ## QA and QC

-I have been on a test task force at W3C and am ISTQB certified, but without typing a book:
+I have been on a test task force at W3C and I am ISTQB certified, but without typing a book:

 * Robustness for MusicBrainz' format.
 MB's MMD format needs to be studied
-* Robustness for different HTTP return codes/and errors
+* Robustness for different HTTP return codes, timeouts, and errors
 * This app is simple, but a plethora of different user input/searches needs to be tested.
 For instance:
     - No input
     - Only spaces